dispatch/classic/README.txt

 	any code referring to this class.
 Subclassing of DataSignInPage has been streamlined.

 	The data-app archetype now includes a sample entity.
-In web.xml, it uses the new RedirectFilter class to send context-root requests to the Wicket servlet.
+In web.xml it uses the new RedirectFilter class to send context-root requests to the Wicket servlet.
 All Databinder projects using the now-deprecated RedirectServlet are encouraged to switch to RedirectFilter as it permits static content under the